Research Innovation Hub / Research Methodology

 B"There is no significant relationship between sleep duration and academic performance."

-D"Students who sleep more will perform better academically."
+D"Students who sleep more will always perform better academically."

 Question 6 of 10

-The process of translating an abstract concept (like "motivation") into a specific, measurable indicator is called:
+Translating the abstract concept of "motivation" into a specific, measurable indicator such as a validated scale score is called:

 ATriangulation